imadmali/data-engineering/platforms/elasticsearch.md

 </center>

-The next section shows how to create an index in Elasticsearch and populate it with data.
+The next section shows how to create an index in Elasticsearch and populate it with some data.
 The sections that follow show how to query that index using the Elasticsearch Query DSL (domain specific language).

+I ran these commands against a simple docker container running Elasticsearch.
+Refer to the documentation [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html) to spin one up.

 ## Create and Populate Index